Become a Green Chapter

 - Purchase a storage box/bin to holds your reusable items until the next event.

-- Purchase one reusable item each year to minimize the impact your budget.
+- Purchase one reusable item each year to minimize the impact on your budget.

 - Avoid helium-filled balloons that can escape and travel long distances.
 They are the biggest balloon threat to wildlife.
 Helium is a non-renewable resource and is in short supply.